 Mandala Group believes that the dramatic rise in access to mobile phones across the developing world has provided social entrepreneurs with a grand opportunity to connect millions of communities to vital services.
 By leveraging the mobile phone, we can digitally bridge the physical barriers, which have kept disconnected communities in the dark for too long.

 Mobile phones don't just let us stay in touch, they help improve lives.
 From farming to digital banking, improving access to important impact apps, will help communities build better, more prosperous lives.

-We have consulted on five different impact apps, improving the lives of over 10,000 people across Kenya, India and China.
+We have built more than five different impact apps, improving the lives of over 100,000 people across Kenya, India and China.

 moFarm is Mandala Group's latest project, that focuses on Chinese agriculture and food tech. moFarm aims to create better communication between farming cooperatives and small plot farmers by a simple management app that cooperative managers will use to send orders, updates and farming tips through to their farmer clients.